Management, Leadership, And Communication – com410 (3 credits)

 This course focuses on the development of communication styles, strategies, and skills necessary to manage and lead in business and professional situations.
 Students will analyze communication needs and contexts, devise strategies, and execute them to develop communication styles appropriate for contemporary workforces.
 The principles and practices of this course apply to nonprofit philanthropic and cultural organizations as well as the business sector.

-Explain the role of manager as communication coach.
+- Explain the role of manager as meeting facilitator.

 Interpersonal Communication in Professional Settings

-Explain the role of manager as meeting facilitator.
+- Explain the role of manager as communication coach.

 The University of Phoenix reserves the right to modify courses.